FeatureBaseDB/www/content/blog/why-oci.md

 few different areas of the hardware.
 During data ingest and startup, sequential disk I/O is of critical importance.
 During most queries, Pilosa is heavily CPU bound due to its almost unhealthy obsession with bitmap indexes.
-It's also written in Go and eats cores for breakfast - it will squeeze every inch CPU performance out of a machine.
+It's also written in Go and eats cores for breakfast - it will squeeze every inch of CPU performance out of a machine.
 Pilosa holds its bitmap data in RAM, so memory bandwidth is also a significant factor.
 Network throughput is probably the least important aspect, though latency between hosts can make up a significant